github/docs/content/code-security/codeql-cli/codeql-cli-manual/resolve-library-path.md

 needed.

-The command will also detect a language and dbscheme to compile a query against, as these may also depend on autodetecting the language of a QL query.
+The command will also detect a language and dbscheme to compile a query against, as these may also depend on auto-detecting the language of a QL query.

 **The command is deeply internal and its behavior or existence may